shailesh1729/cvx-opt-book/README.md

 Jupyter book will write the book's `HTML` content to `book/_build/html/` directory, so you can open `index.html` from there to view the local build.

+### Notes

+* Check which version of Sphinx is installed.
+* Jupyter-Book 0.13 doesn't seem to work well with Sphinx 5.x.
+* It works well with Sphinx 4.5.0.

 ## Publishing on gh-pages